 “As your Supervisor of Elections and a public servant, I will be accountable, accessible and available to the citizens of Alachua County.” — Kim A. Barton

 Kim A. Barton was elected Alachua County Supervisor of Elections in August 2016.
-As Supervisor of Elections, she is chiefly responsible for administering elections and voter registration in the county.
+In so doing, she became the first African-American elected Alachua County Supervisor of Elections.
+She is chiefly responsible for administering elections and voter registration in the county.
 She takes great pride in the fact that it is her responsibility to serve all Alachua County residents.

 The daughter of Everett Davis Jr. and Gertrude Davis, Barton was born and raised in Memphis, Tennessee.
 After graduating from high school in 1980, she received a basketball scholarship to attend Connors State College in Warner, Oklahoma.
 She led her team to its first National Junior College Athletic Association Tournament and was named a First-Team NJCAA All-American.
 Barton was recruited by Debbie Yow to play NCAA Division I women’s basketball for Oral Roberts University in Tulsa, Oklahoma.
 When Yow became the head coach of the University of Florida women’s basketball team, Barton followed and became a proud “Lady Gator.”